mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 **A review of one-hot encoding:**

-Let's review our earlier discusion of one-hot encoding with a simpler case.
+Let's review our earlier discussion of one-hot encoding with a simpler case.
 It is important to understand how we one-hot encode input text to inputs for the model and decode back one-hot vectors to text when we use a trained model to generate text.
 It will help to see the dictionaries for converting characters to indices and then reverse indices to original characters as we saw earlier, some output removed:

 {linenos=off}
 ~~~~~~~~